John Lothrop Motley

 John Lothrop Motley (April 15, 1814 – May 29, 1877) was an American author and diplomat.
 As a popular historian, he is best known for his works on the Netherlands, the three volume work The Rise of the Dutch Republic and four volume History of the United Netherlands.
 As United States Minister to Austria in the service of the Abraham Lincoln administration, Motley helped to prevent European intervention on the side of the Confederates in the American Civil War.
 He later served as Minister to the United Kingdom (Court of St. James) during the Ulysses S. Grant administration.

 Biography

 John Lothrop Motley was born on April 15, 1814, in Dorchester, Massachusetts.
 His grandfather, Thomas Motley, a jail-keeper (a public position) and innkeeper in Portland, Maine, had been a Freemason and radical sympathizer with the French Revolution.
-Motley's father Thomas and uncle Edward served mercantile apprenticeships in Portland.
+His father Thomas and uncle Edward served mercantile apprenticeships in Portland.